 You will purchase a cohort of donor eggs.
 Each cohort has a minimum of 6 mature, vitrified eggs for your use.
 Most cohorts range between 6-8 eggs each.

-Fairfax EggBank works with over 300 IVF clinic partners across the United States and around the world, in Canada, Brazil, Mexico, Australia and Israel.
+Fairfax EggBank works with 450+ IVF clinic partners across the United States and around the world, in Canada, Brazil, Mexico, Australia and Israel.
 These clinics have been specially trained in our proprietary lab techniques to achieve optimal success.
-Fairfax EggBank will ship eggs to any of these clinics or your own; the choice of which one is entirely up to you.
-Simply contact your clinic and let them know you are interested in proceeding with a frozen donor egg cycle using eggs from the Fairfax EggBank; we’ll work with you and your clinic to make the process seamless.
+If your clinic is not affiliated with Fairfax EggBank, simply contact your clinic and let them know you are interested in proceeding with a frozen donor egg cycle using eggs from the Fairfax EggBank; we’ll work with you and your clinic to make the process seamless.

 You still have the option to purchase a donor egg cohort, you’ll be able to purchase the egg donor cohort but keep it in storage at Fairfax EggBank until you and your clinic are ready to have it shipped.
 Please contact us for further details.